 Food Hygiene Rating

-We are delighted to announce that for a fourth year our kitchen and catering facilities have been awarded a 5* Rating following an unannounced inspection by the Food Standards Agency in February 2016.
+We are delighted to announce that for a fifth year our kitchen and catering facilities have been awarded a 5* Rating following an unannounced inspection by the Food Standards Agency in September 2017.

 "Yummy, scrummy and worth the money!" - This is one child's review of school dinners at Bridlewood.